Data Engineering for Cybersecurity

 Author Bio

-James Bonifield is a cybersecurity professional with over a decade of experience analyzing malicious activity, implementing data pipelines, and training others in the security industry.
-He enjoys spending free time with his wife and kids, traveling, and tinkering with all things security and Python related.
+James Bonifield has over a decade of experience analyzing malicious activity, implementing data pipelines, and training others in the security industry.
+He has built enterprise-scale log solutions, automated detection workflows, and led analyst teams investigating major cyber threat actors.
+Bonifield holds numerous certifications and enjoys spending time with his family, traveling, and tinkering with all things security and Python related.

 Table of contents